starvagrant/toh/toh.markdown/he_who_the_angels_fear_to_change.md

 Lucifer had sought more than the Chorus, more than the Hymn of the Consensus.
 Creed, too, would be leaving the consensus.
 Not that he hadn't taken considerable steps already, but he hadn't taken the step of no return.
 He had not been tossed from "Paradise" as it would have been called if he completed the Christian metaphor.

 But there was something more in the poem than the struggle of good and evil.
 More than separation for the Everlasting One.
 There was this idea of love and change.
-It seemed to him abominable, that love should be succepted to no change.
+It seemed to him abominable, that love should be susceptible to no change.
 Was it not the fundamental experience of human life to change, to exist from one time to another?
 Was not the love of something which could not change somehow inhuman?
 Would not returning to a professorship, that sapped him of inspiration for being the same year-to-year, be of equal folly?

 No, Ali had made him an appointment, in the provincial Greek town of Kavala, with a female computer hacker named Electra Samaras, and he attended on keeping it.
 He walked now with assured calm towards the airport.
 He knew what would happen next: the ticket exchanges, customs, security, waiting for a seat.
 There would be several connecting flights: New York, Lisbon, and Athens.
 Then, as he was firmly on the ground, a two hour bus ride east to Kavala.

 It seemed a rather unlikely place to meet a hacker--he wondered to just what extent internet access would be available at all.
 He was, however, excited to be going to a part of Greece with which he was quite unfamiliar.
 He tried to imagine, as his plane took off, the reverse process that would happen eighteen hours later, in Athens.
 His memory was a bit too dim for the exercise, and instead he watched the clouds, and that blue band that seemed to separate earth from space at 30,000 feet.

 Airports always held a dual feeling for Creed.
 The mass of people on journeys all in one place was inspiring, but the congregation of so many dirty and tired travelers was a bit revolting.
-He knew the airport in New York to some degree, as he had been there to record for some of those odious Atlantis shows, but Lisbon was a confounding place, as he sought his connecting flight without knowing Portugese.
+He knew the airport in New York to some degree, as he had been there to record for some of those odious Atlantis shows, but Lisbon was a confounding place, as he sought his connecting flight without knowing Portuguese.
 But, in his terminal, there were translations in Greek directing him to his plane.

 The Athens airport was sparse and surprisingly unwelcoming.
 He was certain the town itself would feel like a second home, but the character of Athens streets seemed different after all that had transpired in Europe.
 He sensed an anger and wariness where crowds were gathered, and the bus ride to Kavala was wearisome and uncomfortable.
 His being on the ground, he figured, had allowed the jet lag to start wearing him down.

-When at last he got to his feet, the pictersque town uplifted him from his exhaustion.
+When at last he got to his feet, the picturesque town uplifted him from his exhaustion.
 Here was something he did not grow tired of seeing: a town laid out before the days of automobiles and steel, where the layout of downtown had been built from the beginning based on the properties of clay.
 Mopeds and pushcarts navigated the alleyways from a time when sidewalks were really the only thing worth lying out.

 Best of all, there was a beach.
 The great Aegean Sea.
 So many tales had been told of its crossing, from the Odyssey to the accounts of the Battle of Salamis, when Athens hemmed in might Persia.
 Saltwater was abrasive and unfit for consumption, but being near it was a soft and simple pleasure long forgotten in Creed's days in Minnesota.